The Argentine Burger with Chimichurri

 This recipe will most likely make more chimichurri sauce than you need for these burgers.
 Store the leftovers for any good grilled meat!
 It’ll keep in the fridge for a week or so.

 I’m putting my foot down.
 You can’t call this burger The Argentine unless you use the best beef you can find.
 Don’t use frozen beef patties and tell your friends you are making some Argentine Burgers.
 If you use crappy beef, you have to call them normal burgers with Chimichurri.
 Also, the chimichurri will overpower the meat if it’s just some bland freezer beef.

-Once it’s ground (or chopped actually), you can form nice quarter pound patties.
+Once it’s ground, you can form nice 6 ounce patties.
 Be light with the meat.
 Try not to pack it down too much.
 Also, to make sure the burgers plump up evenly (you don’t want them to look like a football when they’re done), put a deep thumb impression in the middle of each one.
 Season them pretty liberally with salt and pepper also.

 Cooking a burger on a hot cast iron pan is really easy though and produces really good results.
 Heat up your cast iron pan until it’s very hot and add just a tiny bit of oil (maybe 1 teaspoon).
 Then arrange your burgers around the pan, making sure that they don’t touch or overlap.